Bake up a batch of these delicious oatmeal chocolate chip cookies with chocolate chips! An easy family favorite recipe.

-In liquid measuring glass add evaporated milk, lemon juice, vanilla and eggs.
+In a liquid measuring glass, add evaporated milk, lemon juice, vanilla, and eggs.
 Stir.

 Add liquid in measuring glass to the mixing bowl and combine on low-medium speed until well mixed.

 Slowly mix in the dry ingredients from the large mixing bowl into the mixing bowl mixture on low-medium speed until well mixed.